telerik/kendo-ui-builder/docs/components/line-charts.md

 # Line Charts

-The Kendo UI Line Charts are part of the Charts components which by the Builder supports.
+The Line Charts are part of the Charts components which by the Builder supports.

 ## Usage